simp/simp-doc/docs/user_guide/Client_Management.rst

    :file:`named/var/named/forward/<your.domain>.db` and
    :file:`named/var/named/reverse/<your reverse domain>.db` files at any time;
-   just remember to run :command:`puppet agent -t --tags named` on the Puppet master to propagate the updates.
+   just remember to run :command:`puppet agent -t --tags named` on the Puppet server to propagate the updates.

 Configure DHCP